Kenyon's 2019-20 Discrimination and Discriminatory Harassment Policy is included below in full.

 Retaliation may also include attempting to interfere with an investigation.
 This may include attempting to influence a witness, trying to alter evidence, and/or presenting knowingly false information in an investigation.

 Conduct not typically considered retaliation includes, but may not be limited to, making an allegation of misconduct, filing a complaint, serving as a witness, assisting a complainant or respondent, or otherwise participating in an investigation and/or resolution of alleged conduct as defined in this policy.
+Having a difference of opinion and/or dislike of another person’s participation does not constitute Retaliation.

 Any individual or group of individuals, including but not limited to a complainant or respondent, can be held accountable for retaliation under this policy.